ConcernedCitizen2025/Project2025-Assistant/_questions/078-schedule-f-changes-implementation.md

 ---
 layout: question
-title: "What is 'Schedule F'"
+title: "What is 'Schedule F' and Project 2025's Proposals for Its Implementation?"
+description: "Explore how Project 2025 proposes to expand the use of 'Schedule F,' reclassifying federal employees and potentially reshaping the civil service through greater executive control."
 ---

-### *What is 'Schedule F,' and what changes does Project 2025 propose regarding its implementation?*

 # Project 2025’s Proposals for "Schedule F": An In-Depth Analysis

+## *What is 'Schedule F,' and what changes does Project 2025 propose regarding its implementation?*

 **Introduction**

-"Schedule F" refers to an executive order issued by former President Donald Trump in October 2020, which aimed to reclassify a significant number of federal employees into a new category of "Schedule F" within the excepted service.
-This classification would have allowed these employees, who were involved in policy-making, to be hired and fired more easily, effectively stripping them of the civil service protections that normally shield federal workers from politically motivated dismissals.
-Although the order was rescinded by President Joe Biden in January 2021, the idea has remained a point of contention, particularly among those advocating for a reduction in what they see as the entrenched "deep state" bureaucracy.
-Project 2025 proposes revisiting and expanding the implementation of Schedule F as part of its broader vision for reforming the federal workforce.
+"Schedule F" refers to an executive order introduced by former President Trump in 2020, aimed at reclassifying a large number of federal employees, stripping them of civil service protections and making them easier to hire and fire.
+Although rescinded by President Biden, Project 2025 proposes revisiting and expanding Schedule F to give the executive branch more control over the federal workforce.
+This analysis explores the potential impact of these proposals, assessing how they could alter the structure of the civil service and the balance of power within the U.S. government.

 **What Is "Schedule F"?**